 As well as providing your child with the right food, encourage them to take a good multivitamin and mineral supplement.
 One study in a Welsh school tested the IQ of a group of children.
 For eight months they were given a vitamin and mineral pill or a placebo and then their IQs were tested again.
 The children who took the vitamins improved on average five times more than the children taking the placebo.

-Frequency of exam diet meals
+Exam diet meals

 In order for your child's brain to do its job efficiently, they must eat at regular intervals, at least every three hours.
 Don't let them go too long between meals and provide them with healthy, nutritious snacks like fruit, nuts or wholegrain cereals.